AlexanderHeffernan/Royalty-Free-Music-Platform/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

-**Requirements Implications we had to consider during the design and development processes of Royalty Free Music (RFM)**
+**Requirements and other important ideas we had to consider during the design and development process of Royalty Free Music (RFM)**

 *Social:*